emmaakachukwu/sng-nodejs4/README.md

 # START NG NODEJS TASK 4 - Tutoring App API Version 1

 ### For API testing;
-###### For testing with Postman onn routes marked as protected, you will have to copy the JWToken generated on login and add to your header as a header value.
+###### For testing with Postman on routes marked as protected, you will have to copy the JWToken generated on login and add to your header as a header value.
 Header key: access-token

 #### Students
 ##### Signup